artro8/PHP-MyCMS/README.md

 ========================

 - Visitor counter
-- Real visitor counter, which uses cookies
+- Real visitor counter, which based on cookies
 - Charts showing the number of visits and real visits
 - Possibility of adding photos
 - Possibility of adding PDF files